alandrade21/angular-electron-boilerplate/README.md

 I also added SQLite and TypeORM on this boiler plate.

-When running the app during development (using `npm start` - see the [Included command](#included-commands-based-from-the-original-project) section below), a node environment variable called `ELECTRON_ENV` is created with the value `dev`, so if you want to write code that runs only in development environment, you can test this variable.
-To see how this variable is created, see the [package.json](https://github.com/alandrade21/angular-electron-boilerplate/blob/master/package.json) file, on the scripts section, and see the script `electron:serve`.
+Another modification is the use of local versions of Angular, Electron ans Type Script only.
+In other words, there is no global version installed for this components.
+All the pertinent scripts changes were made to support this scenario.

+Finally, I put a `.nvmrc` file into the project, to support the use of [nvm](https://github.com/nvm-sh/nvm) to allow various versions of node and npm installed simultaneously.

+If you want to learn more about more about how to use multiple node, Angular, etc. version in your environment, I recommend the article [How to run multiple Node and Angular versions simultaneously](https://levelup.gitconnected.com/how-to-run-multiple-node-and-angular-versions-simultaneously-1f58e6d150de).

-Finally, I'm using the AGPL 3 license here, instead of MIT, used by the [original project](https://github.com/maximegris/angular-electron).
+I'm using the AGPL 3 license here, instead of MIT, used by the [original project](https://github.com/maximegris/angular-electron).

-For a complete list of chages, please see the file [CHANGELOG.md](CHANGELOG.md).
+For a complete list of changes, please see the file [CHANGELOG.md](CHANGELOG.md).

 ## Status

 I'm still testing it, so, no warranties here!
 XD

-## Getting Started (copied from the [original project](https://github.com/maximegris/angular-electron))
+## Getting Started (based on the [original project](https://github.com/maximegris/angular-electron))

 Clone this repository locally